russelsantos19/100-days-of-code/r1-log.md

 ### R1D61
 An hour today for my project and  I just add another button that pushes the collected data to an array and cleans the input fields.
 I spend the rest in fixing an error.
 I wonder how many percent of our coding time we gave to debugging errors?

+### R1D62
+A short but productive and happy coding time.
+I'd be able to sort the days of the week and make it always begin on Monday and so on whatever day you chose first.
+I also abled to display it in the select button and its reactive.